 - qualify as a Nordic production or be directed by a Nordic director (i.e. Denmark, Finland, Iceland, Norway or Sweden)

 - be completed within the current or preceding year

 - be subtitled in English or English versioned

-- not have been entered for the Nordisk Panorama Competition Programme before
+- not have been entered for the Nordisk Panorama Competition Programme previously

 The applicant bears the responsibility that all rights necessary for the public screening of the film are adequately cleared.